 These are used for good reason: they’re magnetic for readers as they begin to see themselves in the success story.
-It shows that what you do actually works - and there are results to prove it.
+It shows that what we do actually works - and there are results to prove it.

-One effective way to combine both the client testimonial, a video or audio testimonial, and a success story testimonial is to interview your clients or customers about their experience working with you or using your product.
+One effective way to combine both the client testimonial, a video or audio testimonial, and a success story is to interview your clients or customers about their experience working with you or using your product.

 Often, the consumers of interview testimonials won’t even realize they are testimonials.
 The best interview testimonials play out just like an interview and let the results speak for themselves.

-You’ve probably heard that longform sales letters work, right?
+You’ve probably heard that long-form sales letters work, right?
 It’s true.

-Longform sales copy triggers something in our brains that makes us believe that if there’s so much to say about the product or service, there *must *be a ton of value in it.
+Long-form sales copy triggers something in our brains that makes us believe that if there’s so much to say about the product or service, there must be a ton of value in it.